sawa-zen/vrchat-mcp/README.md

 Then, start Claude Desktop as usual.
 If you have to use nodenv or nvm, you may need to specify the full path to the `npx` command.

-## Supported VRChat APIs
+## VRChat API Endpoints

-This is a list of GET endpoints from the VRChat API that our Model Context Protocol server supports or plans to support.
-Check the boxes as features are implemented.
+This is a list of endpoints from the VRChat API that our Model Context Protocol server supports or plans to support.
+Both GET and POST methods are included to provide comprehensive functionality.
+The checkboxes indicate the implementation status of each endpoint.

 ### Authentication and User Information
 - [x] Get current user info